cleytoncarvalho/learning-gostack-meetapp-api/README.md

 # Meetapp

 Final NodeJS project developed at the GoStack bootcamp.
-API of the application for meetups appointments.
+API of the application for meetup appointments.

 Techs: